 Princess Half Marathon

-The following morning, we had pretty much the same situation.
-100% humidity.
-We also had to hike for 30 minutes to our corrals, which seemed insane compared to the 10k the previous morning and the Disneyland set-up.
+The following morning, we had pretty much the same situation with 100% humidity.
+We also had to hike for about 30 minutes to reach our corrals, which seemed insane compared to the 10k the previous morning of being dropped off basically where you start and the Disneyland set-up which is right out the front of the hotels.

 It motivated me to keep going and try to catch up.
 Jokes on me, he was about a mile ahead of me.
+Which I didn’t learn until I finally reached the overpass.
 But he was waiting for me at the finish line.

 Not my best time, and I crossed the finish line soaking wet (not from sweat), and covered in glitter.

 Even though we weren’t running our best, Team Spain, or as we are known to runDisney, Team Hephalumps managed to come in 10th place in the Co-ed Division.
 Wahoo!
-And the whole reason we were in Florida in the first place was for the coveted Coast to Coast Medal…
+And the whole reason we were in Florida in the first place was for the coveted PINK Coast to Coast Medal.

 Two half marathons, one Disney 10k, one Glass Slipper Challenge, and one Coast to Coast Challenge.
 I guess that’s a wrap on the Disney Runs this year…